 Each team is responsible for its own expenses incurred during the competition.

-Since the Finalists will be announced during the reception on April 4, we suggest that all Semifinalist teams and advisors take into consideration the need for hotel accommodations if traveling a distance.
+Since the finalists will be announced after the competition on April 6, we suggest that all semifinalist teams and advisors take into consideration the need for hotel accommodations if traveling a distance.
 Hotel arrangements will be made by teams.

 Click here for a list of hotels near the competition location.